solid-contrib/data-modules/README.md

 # data-modules
-Solid Data Modules are snippets of JavaScript code that handle the reading and writing of one specific type of data in the user's Solid pod, regardless of how the data formats used by various Solid apps evolve.
+Solid Data Modules are snippets of JavaScript code that handle the reading and writing of one specific type of data in the user's Solid pod, regardless of how the different data formats used by various Solid apps, and how they evolve.

 [Join our chat room on Matrix](https://app.gitter.im/index.html#/room/#solid-data-modules:gitter.im)